-Canada’s largest street festival, Taste of the Danforth, is kicking off its 25th annual celebration once more on Friday.
+Canada’s largest street festival, Taste of the Danforth, kicks off its 25th annual celebration once more on Friday.

 The event, which is held in Toronto’s Greektown – the Danforth – is a three-day celebration of food, fun and multiculturalism which this year runs August 10-12.

-The Greater Toronto area has more than 200,000 residents of Greek ancestry — the third-largest Hellenic community outside of Greece.
-At the festival, along with having the opportunity of experiencing being ‘Greek for the Day’, there is so much more for the visitor to see.
+The Greater Toronto area has more than 200,000 residents of Greek ancestry, the third-largest Hellenic community outside of Greece.
+In addition to having the opportunity of experiencing being ‘Greek for the Day’, there is so much more for the visitor to see at the festival.

 The festival is much more than the celebration of the Danforth’s Greek heritage — it is also a celebration of Canada’s multiculturalism.

-There will also be a ‘Let’s Dance’ program — presented by the City of Toronto — where participants can learn how to perform different cultural dances from around the world, including Chinese, South Asian, Filipino, Egyptian, Greek, Japanese, Azerbaijani and Afro-Caribbean.
+There will also be a ‘Let’s Dance’ program, presented by the City of Toronto, where participants can learn how to perform different indigenous dances from around the world, including Chinese, South Asian, Filipino, Egyptian, Greek, Japanese, Azerbaijani and Afro-Caribbean.